b3rtoz/ZooDS/README.md

 ## Contact

-For feature requests, questions, or bug reports, please open an issue on GitHub or join our community Discord server.
+For feature requests, questions, or bug reports, please open an issue or post in the discussions.

 ## Acknowledgements